Eat San Francisco: Blue Line Pizza

 Burlingame is a small, affluent town about thirty minutes of San Francisco.
 The San Francisco airport is about ten minutes away, so a lot of business travelers come here, thinking they are about to have some great stay in San Francisco, and they end up in some hotel in Burlingame, which is worse than it sounds, because the hotels are isolated from the main drag of the town, Burlingame Ave.
 Most of the hotels do have shuttles to the avenue, and for a great meal when you get there, y’all have got about four choices.
 Blue Line is one of them.

-Sometimes we end up being off on a weekday together, and on the peninsula, so we head for Blue Line’s bar.
+Sometimes Jake and I end up being off on a weekday together, and on the peninsula, so we head for Blue Line’s bar.
 The TV’s always have local sports on (when available), and during lunch, it is really easy to get a seat there.
 The bartenders are always warm and welcoming, which may sound like a given to most people, but let me tell you, there is some serious bartender ‘tude in San Francisco.
 I suppose that hasn’t made its way out of the city yet, thank God.

+My last visit was with a group, at dinner time.
 Dinner is more popular, but the space is really huge so getting a table is never much of an issue.
 They have a large back patio that is a beautiful place to sit on a nice day, and Burlingame has a lot of those.
 The temperature is usually a good five to ten degrees warmer there than it is in the city.

 One thing about the back patio.
 It’s lousy with kids.
 There were probably six or seven of them milling around (one them running, not milling, and yelling, not mumbling to himself as I would have preferred), and most of the parents were good with letting them do just that.
 I suppose some people think that’s adorable, but I just think it’s annoying.
 Thankfully, this giant martini showed up and took the edge off of my hangry.